BELOW...ENJOY THE FIRST TWO CHAPTERS FOR FREE!!!

 I'll just watch a little TV, she thought.
 She clicked on the remote and found a marathon of 'Friends' episodes about to begin.
 She ate her salad and after two hours her eyelids began to droop.
 Sara quickly clicked off the TV, slipped into her pajamas, brushed her teeth and slid between her silk sheets.
 Her head hit the pillow, her eyes closed and she slept.

-Eyes wide open, Sara jumped from her bed, stripped off her t-shirt and threw on a pair of jeans and a tank top.
+Eyes wide open, Sara jumped from her bed, stripped off her t-shirt and threw on a pair of jeans, a tank top and gym shoes.
 With phone in hand, she grabbed her keys and purse and opened the front door.
 Locking the door behind her, she ran down the hall.

 Sara sat down on the floor next to her and dialed 911.